Copyright © ‘Tetbury in Bloom’ 2009-2020

-In late October the new planting was completed by adding in several hundred more Spring bulbs and with fingers crossed, the results look very promising!
+In late October the new planting was completed by adding in several hundred more Spring bulbs and the results were very promising!

 After all the large shrubs have been removed leaving the Acer tree, the box trees and showing the new floral planting within the central area

 In 2020, despite the Covid-19 situation, we still managed to continue our work around the town whilst adhering to the different restrictions imposed on us all.
 In March, just when the first lockdown came in to force, the spring flowers were just coming to their peak.
 The hundreds of tulip bulbs we’d planted in the roundabout just a few months before looked an absolute picture as we’d hoped.